-- After your email account is configured, you can archive, delete, label, or perform other mail operations. - Tap the icon on the left of a mail thread to select it. - After opening a mail, swipe to the left or right to read earlier or later mail conversations. - Tap = at the top of your phone screen to manage your mails. - On the Email screen, you can tap = > Settings to add a new email account. - On the Email settings screen, tap an email account and customize your Email settings.
+- Follow the on-screen instructions to configure your account. - After your email account is configured, you can archive, delete, label, or perform other mail operations. - Tap the icon on the left of a mail thread to select it. - After opening a mail, swipe to the left or right to read earlier or later mail conversations. - Tap = at the top of your phone screen to manage your mails. - On the Email screen, you can tap \equiv > Settings to add a new email account.